Shortcut to Body Shortcut to main menu

 Article 32 (Provision of Incentive, etc.)

-1. ① The Mayor may grant incentive to an individual (organization, group, company) recognized for having made significant contribution to inducing investment from domestic and foreign enterprises<Amended on May 15, 2012>
+1. ① The Mayor may grant incentive to an individual (organization, group, company) recognized for having made significant contribution to inducing investment from domestic and foreign enterprise <Amended on May 15, 2012>

 Article 33 (Management of Civil Affairs)